-It's difficult to imagine that another year has almost gone by and we will be starting our 7th year at Nexus Recovery Center - a residential treatment center where adolescent women receive treatment for drug addiction while their children reside with them at the center.
+It's hard to imagine that another year has almost gone by and we will be starting our 8th year at Nexus Recovery Center - a residential treatment center where adolescent women receive treatment for drug addiction while their children reside with them at the center.
 The women and children attend school plus counseling sessions, both individual and group.

 Added to this mixture of treatment, Dance to Live offers classes in Yoga and therapeutic dance, both to the mothers and their children – who are as much victims of their mother’s drug addiction as the mothers themselves.

 Some of these young women have had lives so confusing that it is difficult for them to express what they are feeling.
-Movement transcends all languages and allows the women to express themselves in ways that otherwise they would not be able to.
-Dance to Live works on trust and supportive relationships– pairing individuals in Yoga and dance moves where success is dependent on both parties.
+Movement transcends all languages and allows the women to express themselves in ways that otherwise they would not.
+Dance to Live works on trust and supportive relationships– such as pairing individuals in Yoga moves where success is dependent on both parties.

-The first time I attended one of the Nexus classes was near Thanksgiving 6 years ago.
+The first time I attended one of the Nexus classes was near Thanksgiving 7 years ago.
 Our dance therapist, Lynn, asked the girls to express what they were grateful for.
-I was truly surprised to realize that these young women felt “loved” by their families- that they realized others in their lives cared very deeply for them.
+I was truly surprised to realize that these young women, suffering from severe drug addiction, felt “loved” by their families- that they realized others in their lives cared very deeply for them.
 I honestly thought that they would be disenfranchised from their families – but that wasn’t the case.

 Perhaps because Nexus exists to work with adolescent females, particularly girls with children, they are not yet hardened addicts.
 However, on the same day of my first visit the girls had just received the news that 2 of their friends who had recently been released, overdosed and died on cheese heroine on the same weekend they left Nexus.
 The girls in class were struggling with grief and the realization that they were not so different from their deceased friends.